akshaynorth/Djangomilestoneproject/README.md

 Peri Peri African Chicken [Online].
 [Accessed 28 December 2020]. https://www.allrecipes.com/recipe/72064/peri-peri-african-chicken/#nutrition

-About
-No description, website, or topics provided.
-Topics
-Resources

-# Deployment Instructions

-The application is deployed to the Heroku platform.
-To proceed with the deployment follow the following steps:

-1. Log-in to the Heroku console: www.heroku.com

-2. Click on the *Create new app* button

-3. In the *App name* field type the name of the application.
-For this application type:
-   *fullstackane*

-4. Click on the *Deploy* tab on the Heroku dashboard

-5. On the *Deployment method* section of the page, click the *GitHub - Connect to GitHub*

-6. On the *Connect to GitHub* section click on the **Connect to GitHub** button

-7. Tyoe the name of the repo "Djangomilestoneproject" - click on search and then click connect

-8. On the pop-up windows that shows up for authorization, click on the **Authorize Heroku** button

-9. On the GitHub password prompt, type the GitHub account credential password

-10. On the Heroku dashboard, go to the *Connect to GitHub* section and type the GitHub repository name then click the **Search** button

-11. On the repository information show right below the **Search** button, click on the **Connect** button

-12. On the *Automatic Deploys* section select the *master* branch as the **Choose a branch to deploy** field selection

-13. Leave the *Wait for CI to pass before deploy* unchecked

-14. Click on the **Enable Automatic Deploys** button

-15. Navigate to the *Settings* tab, then scroll down to the *Config Vars* section

-16. Click on **Reveal Config Vars**

-17. On the *Key* field enter`DJANGO_SECRET_KEY`

-18. On the *Value* field enter secret key, then click on the **Add** button

-# MySQL relational database deployment

-The Heroku platform provides *Add-ons* that allow the application consumption of third-party services.
-The **JawsDB** add-on was used to deploy the application's MySQL relational database instance.

-To deploy the add-on follow these steps:

-1. On the Heroku dashboard click on the *Resources* tab

-2. In the *Add-ons* text field type *MySQL*

-3. From the list of suggested options on the text field select the **JawsDB MySQL** service

-4. On the popup window for the **JawsDB MySQL** service order form select the *Kitefin Shared - Free* for the *Plan name*

-5. Click on the **Submit Order Form**

-6. The **JawsDB MySQL** service appears in the Add-ons section, click on the open icon of the service to open JawsDB MySQL console

-7. On the **JawsDB MySQL** console, take note of the following field values: Connection String, Host, Username, Password and Database

-8. On the Heroku dashboard, navigate to the *Settings* tab, then scroll down to the *Config Vars* section

-9. Click on **Reveal Config Vars**

-10. On the *Key* field enter`DATABASE_URL`

-11. On the *Value* field enter the database url obtained from the **JawsDB MySQL** console *Connection String*, then click on the **Add** button

-# Stripe integration deployment

-The Stripe payment integration requires both configuration on the Stripe console, and the Heroku platform to store and protect API secret keys.

-To setup the Stripe payment follow these steps:

-1. Go to www.stripe.com on your web browser

-2. Click on the Sign-up link

-3. Enter your preferred credentials for username and password

-4. Provide your personal information: name, address and bank account information.
-It is important to note that the required API secret keys needed to integrate with the service will not be available until all the information is provided

-5. Navigate to https://dashboard.stripe.com/test/apikeys, click on the `Reveal test key`.
-Notice that for production this key will be different.
-As this site is for testing purposes, click on this button to reveal the test key.

-6. Click on the secret key to copy it to the clipboard

-7. Open the Heroku console and navigate to the *Settings* tab, then scroll down to the *Config Vars* section

-8. Click on the "Reveal Config Vars" button

-9. On the *Key* field enter`STRIPE_API_KEY`

-10. On the *Value* field paste the secret key from Stripe copied to the clipboard, then click on the **Add** button

-11. Open the following file to provide the Stripe API public key: `static/scripts/recipe_stripe.js`

-12. On the Stripe dashboard obtain the public API access key.
-Navigate to  `https://dashboard.stripe.com/test/apikey` then on the publishable API key click on the key to copy it to the clipboard.

-13. Paste the public key to the parameter of the `Stripe()` object in `static/scripts/recipe_stripe.js`

-14. Redeploy the application to the Heroku platform. (e.g. commit, push to Git and deploy application in Heroku)

 # Attached Software Architecture Document and Use Case Specification
 # 1. Introduction